3 Chapter 3: Describing Data using Distributions and Graphs

 Frequency Tables

 All of the graphical methods shown in this section are derived from frequency tables.
-Table 1 shows a frequency table for the results of the iMac study; it shows the frequencies of the various response categories.
+Table 1 shows a frequency table for the results of a study on students’ preferred ways of celebrating cultural events.
+It displays the frequencies of the various response categories.
 It also shows the relative frequencies, which are the proportion of responses in each category.
-For example, the relative frequency for “none” of 0.17 = 85/500.
+For example, the relative frequency for “Attending community festivals” of 0.28 = 140/500.

 Frequency